OHBA-analysis/ohba_maxfilter/README.md

 1) A custom head-origin co-ordinate is estimated from the headshape points with any nose points removed.
 2) Maxfilter with limited customisation, no movement compensation and autobad on to identify bad channels.
 3) Maxfilter with full customisation and movement compensation with the specific bad channels from stage 1
-4) Trans stage to default position or to a reference fif (requires that `-trans` be defined)
+4) Position translation to a default head position.

 ### Optional Arguments